rllabmcgill/rlcourse-april-7-jerrynlp/README.md

 actor_critic.ipynb is my code and experiment results.

-actor_critic.pdf is the presentation slides.
+Actor-critic Algorithms.pdf is the presentation slides.